Cudiph/ansciier/README.md

 This command will draw image with `@` character, 200x50 square block dimension from frame59.png, frame60.png, until it reaches the highest frame number.
 It'll automatically find the last frame when `--last-frame` is not specified, it'll still continue if a frame is missing.

 - `$ ansciier camera` will use your camera

+Note : Support only truecolor terminal (Because majority of terminals nowadays are truecolor I think you already have one).

 [python]: https://www.python.org/downloads/release/python-396/